Zurab Beridze (diplomat)

 Zurab Beridze (ზურაბ ბერიძე; born 4 February 1958) is a Georgian diplomat.
 A Doctor of Historical Sciences, Mr.Beridze has worked in the diplomatic service since 1991.
 He was the Head of the Georgian Foreign Minister’s Secretariat from 2018 to 2021.
 He served as Georgia Ambassador to Romania and Moldova from 2004 to 2008 and became Georgia's Ambassador to Bulgaria in November 2013.
-Zurab Beridze currently occupies the position of the Georgian Ambassador Extraordinary and Plenipotentiary to the Republic of Poland.
+He served as Georgia Ambassador to Poland from 2021 to 2023 Zurab Beridze currently occupies the position of the Georgian Ambassador Extraordinary and Plenipotentiary to the Republic of Norway.

 He was born in Tbilisi and graduated from the Tbilisi State University with a degree in History.